jonespm/SI664-docs/install/win/win-choco_python_django-install.md

 ```

 __WARNING__: running `refreshenv` did not work for me.
 I had to exit PowerShell and then restart
- it (as administrator) in order to get it to recognize the addition of Python in `PATH`.
+ it (as administrator) in order to get it to recognize the addition of Python in the `PATH`
+ environment variable.

-### 3.3 Install Git
+### 3.3 Git
 Issue the following `choco` command to install the Git [package](https://chocolatey.org/packages/git):

 ```
 PS C:\Users\arwhyte> choco install git -params "/GitAndUnixToolsOnPath"
 ```

-Chocolatey will install git, the BASH tools and add each to your 'PATH'.
+Chocolatey will install git, the BASH tools and add each to your `PATH` environment variable.

 ### 3.4 Confirm Chocolatey package installs
 Let's check what packages we've installed so far: